lgibelli/singularity-docs/index.rst

     singularity pull shub://vsoch/hello-world:master

-To enable other branches to build, they must be turned on in your collection (more details are available in the `Singularity Hub docs <https://singularity-hub.org/faq>`__).
-If you then put another Singularity file in a branch called development, you would pull it as
+To enable other branches to build, they must be turned on in your collection (more details are available in the `Singularity Hub docs`_).
-follows:
+If you then put another Singularity file in a branch called development, you would pull it as follows:

 ::